mco-gh/mco.dev/content/post/random/trains.md

 - It’s beautifully illustrated and a nice example of visual storytelling via the web.

-I’ve always been disappointed that rail travel is not more ubiquitous in the US (see [Who Killed the Electric Car](https://en.wikipedia.org/wiki/Who_Killed_the_Electric_Car%3F?utm_source=mco&utm_medium=email&utm_campaign=seeing-america-by-train) for an interesting take on why that is).
+I’ve always been disappointed that rail travel is not more ubiquitous in the US (see <a target="_blank" href="https://en.wikipedia.org/wiki/Who_Killed_the_Electric_Car">Who Killed the Electric Car</a> for an interesting take on why that is).
 Thankfully, I’ve been able to enjoy traveling by train more often since moving to the UK.

 -Marc